railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_lots.rst

     * Bills of Materials.

 Search for the expected lot using the filters for the lot number, the date or the product.
-Once you can see the form about this lot you can use the actions in the toolbar to the right:
+Once you can see the form about this lot several actions are possible:

 * Traceability upstream: from supplier to customers,